-The amount of calories you burn during exercise will depend mainly from the amount of your lean body mass and fat mass.
-This means you can have two guys with the same bodyweight doing same peloton class.
-If the amount of muscle mass is different, the amount of calories burned will be different, too.
+The number of calories you burn during exercise will depend mainly on the amount of your lean body mass and fat mass.
+This means you can have two guys with the same bodyweight doing the same peloton class.
+If the amount of muscle mass is different, the number of calories burned will be different, too.

 That being said, peloton does burn a lot of calories because they challenge all muscle groups.
 And the consistency with the workouts is more superior to the results, comparing to calorie accuracy.

 Why Are My Calories So Low on Peloton?